CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 20. ES Lint

 This extension is useful for JavaScript developer and most of the developer use this extension.
-This extension provides the predefined linitng rules which help developers to write less buggy codes and also using this extension developer can imporove their code quality
+This extension provides the predefined linting rules which help developers to write less buggy codes and also using this extension developer can improve their code quality

 Once ESLint is installed in Visual Studio Code, you’ll notice colorful underlining in your .js files highlighting errors.
 These markers are color-coded based on severity.
 If you hover over your underlined code, you will see a message that explains the error to you.
 In this way, ESLint helps us find and remove code and syntax errors.

 ESLint can do even more for you.
 ESLint can be modified to automatically fix errors every time a file is saved.

-You can also change the configuration of this extenion by navigation to .vscode/setting.json file like
+You can also change the configuration of this extension by navigation to .vscode/setting.json file like

 ```js
 {